 The Trust Board is currently constituted by the Māori Trust Boards Act 1955.

 Return of Lake Bed

-Title to the beds of several rivers and streams flowing into Lake Taupō has now transferred from the Crown to Ngāti Tūwharetoa through the Tūwharetoa Māori Trust Board.
+In December 1999 the title to the beds of several rivers and streams flowing into Lake Taupō were transferred from the Crown to Ngāti Tūwharetoa through the Tūwharetoa Māori Trust Board.

-The rivers and streams involved include the Tongariro river, and major parts of the Waihora, Waihaha, Whanganui, Whareroa, Kuratau, Poutu, Waimarino, Tauranga- Taupo, Waipehi, Waiotaka, Hinemaiaia and Waitahanui
+The rivers and streams transferred include the Tongariro River, and major parts of the Waihora, Waihaha, Whanganui, Whareroa, Kuratau, Poutu, Waimarino, Tauranga- Taupo, Waipehi, Waiotaka, Hinemaiaia and Waitahanui rivers.

-In 2007 a new deed was signed that replaced the 1992 deed.
+In 2007, under the leadership of Ariki Sir Tumu Te Heuheu, the terms of the 1992 arrangement with the Crown were enhanced with the 2007 Deed.
 This reaffirmed that the Trust Board has full ownership rights of Taupō Waters.